Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 What?

-The High Court unanimously struck the Act down in its entirety
+The High Court unanimously struck the act down

 that states and territories couldn't overrule it with their own.